 - Learning how to deal with difficult or toxic people

-- Drinking too much or doing drugs
+- Substance abuse like drinking too much or doing drugs

 - Eating disorders

 - Thoughts of self-harm or suicide

 Talk therapy is known for its powerful ability to help you work through any of the challenges you face in life.
 Online therapy with Talkspace is an excellent way to gently enter into the world of therapy.
 It’s convenient, effective, and flexible.
 Working with a mental health professional, you can get the therapy you need, when and how you need it.
 With Talkspace, you’re well on your way to addressing any mental health condition, working on your relationship, or simply learning more about yourself so you can be the best version of you.

 “When you’re going through a challenging time, therapy can be incredibly beneficial to process what is going on for you, what it’s bringing up from your past, and how you can best move forward.
 You deserve help, and you deserve support.”